daavsnts/fitness-tracker-svelte/README.md

    3. Added typescript linting with [Typescript eslint instructions](https://typescript-eslint.io/getting-started).
 Had to com keep linting separated by using overrides
    4. Added Svelte linting with [eslint-plugin-svelte](https://github.com/sveltejs/eslint-plugin-svelte) and [svelte-eslint-parser](https://github.com/sveltejs/svelte-eslint-parser#readme)
 7. Fixed all stories to the CSF3 format recommended by Storybook (less lint errors and much more intuitive)
+8. Added Svelte CSF support for better docs with storysource addon
+    1. Added the packages normally with NPM and referencing them in the `.storybook/main.ts` file
+    2. Converted Button to use Svelte CSF so there will be an example and all the quirks are dealt with